 CT scan procedure

-Generally, the procedure includes:
+Generally, the procedure includes the following:

 - You may be given a large drink to consume before the procedure.
 This drink is an oral contrast agent that helps to enhance pictures of the stomach, small intestines and bowel.
 In some cases, the contrast agent is administered as an enema.